Borrelnootje: Origin

 In the 1950s, the company Go & Zoon (later Go-Tan) made peanuts with a crispy outside.
 They marketed it as "Katjang Shanghai".
-This family-owned company introduced the nuts from Indonesia, where it is known as kacang pedis (spicy peanuts).
+This family-owned company introduced the nuts from Indonesia, where it is known as katjang pedas (spicy peanuts).
 The nuts were imitated by companies such as Calvé and Duyvis.
 Calvé paid patent rights to Go-Tan for the idea of mass-producing the nuts, whilst Duyvis invented their way of production.

 Preparation

 The layer around the cocktail nut consists mainly of starch.
 Depending on which type of nut, the nut will often be loose from the surround layer.
-This phenomenon could be a result of dough surround the nut rising, or due to moisture in the dough evaporating causing a decrease in volume.
+This phenomenon could be a result of dough surrounding the nut rising, or due to moisture in the dough evaporating causing a decrease in volume.

 Variations

 The cocktail nut comes in several variations: